SquidDev/squiddev.cc/posts/2019-08-30-amulet-backend.md

 ![Translating a type application](/assets/img/posts/amulet-backend-go-01.png)

 `c` is only used once, so can be emitted inline in `d`.
-As mentioned earlier, this is an unboxed tuple, so we emit of expressions.
+As mentioned earlier, this is an unboxed tuple, so we emit a list of expressions.

 ![Merging expressions](/assets/img/posts/amulet-backend-go-02.png)